nautkoncept/develdoe.github.io/_posts/2016-09-04-Github-pages-Custom-domain.markdown

 ---
-title:  "Github Pages - Custom Domain"
+title: Github Pages - Custom Domain
-description: This article explains how you customize the domain name of your GitHub Pages site.
+description: This article explains how you customize the domain name of your GitHub Page
-date: 2016-09-04 08:18:00
+date: 2016-09-05T08:18:00.000Z
+published: true
 ---

 * Register a domain name